-- o pow(): java.lang.Math.pow(double b, double e) method returns the value as b^e - Parameters:
+- pow(): java.lang.Math.pow(double b, double e) method returns the value as b^e

+- Parameters:

-b: base
+- b: base

-e: exponent
+- e: exponent

+- Returns:

-value as base^exponent
+- value as base^exponent

-- sqrt(): java.lang.Math.sqrt(double a) method returns the correctly rounded positive square root of a double value - Parameters:
+- sqrt(): java.lang.Math.sqrt(double a) method returns the correctly rounded positive square root of a double value

+- Parameters:

-a - a value
+- a a value

+- Returns:

 the positive square root of a.
-If the argument is NaN or less than zero, the result is NaN a double value with a positive sign, greater than or equal to 0.0 and less than 1.0.
+If the argument is NaN or less than zero, the result is NaN $\,$ a double value with a positive sign, greater than or equal to 0.0 and less than 1.0.